Chase Beebe

 Chase Beebe (born March 29, 1985) is a retired American professional mixed martial artist from Chicago, Illinois.
 He most recently fought for the World Extreme Cagefighting organization, where he was the Bantamweight Champion.
 He lost that belt on February 13, 2008, to fellow Midwestern MMA fighter Miguel Torres.
 Beebe trains at Gilbert Grappling in Country Club Hills, IL.

 Background

 Prior to MMA, Chase was a successful wrestler.
 He was a four-time Illinois State Champion for Montini Catholic in Lombard, Illinois.
+Collegiately, he wrestled for the Purdue Boilermakers and the Eastern Illinois Panthers.

 MMA career

 World Extreme Cagefighting

 Beebe made his WEC debut on March 24, 2007, at WEC 26: Condit vs. Alessio against Eddie Wineland for the WEC Bantamweight Championship, Beebe won via unanimous decision.
 On September 5, 2007, Beebe defended the WEC Bantamweight Championship against Rani Yahya at WEC 30 winning via unanimous decision.

 Beebe was defeated by fellow Chicago native Miguel Torres losing the WEC Bantamweight Championship at WEC 32 via guillotine choke submission in round one.
 On June 1, 2008, Beebe was defeated by Will Ribeiro via split decision, following back to back loses Beebe was released by the WEC.